Demetrio (1773)

 Demetrio is an eighteenth-century Italian opera in 3 acts by the Czech composer Josef Mysliveček.
 It was the composer's first setting of a libretto by the Italian poet Metastasio that was first performed in 1731, one of the most popular of the Metastasian librettos in Mysliveček's day.
+His second setting of the same text was performed in 1779.
 For a performance in the 1770s, it would only be expected that a libretto of such age would be abbreviated and altered to suit contemporary operatic taste.
 The cuts and changes in the text made for the 1773 performance of Mysliveček's opera are not attributable.
-All of Mysliveček's operas are of the serious type in Italian language referred to as opera seria.
+All of Mysliveček's operas are of the serious type in Italian language referred to as opera seria and would usually feature the designation dramma per musica in librettos.
+Demetrio is the last of a first period of operatic writing marked by the dominance of extended dal segno arias (an altered version of the early 18th-century da capo arias).
+His later operas were dominated by arias based in some way on sonata form structures.

 Performance history

 The opera was first performed at the Teatro Nuovo in Pavia on 24 May 1773.
 It was commissioned to serve as the first opera to be played in a newly constructed theater in the city, and it was considered to be a great honor for Mysliveček to compose the inaugural opera.
-The organizers were able to attract only one distinguished singer for the cast, however: the soprano Lucrezia Aguiari, whose name has been linked romantically to Mysliveček's erroneously in earlier musicological literature.
+The organizers were able to attract only one distinguished singer for the cast, however: the soprano Lucrezia Aguiari, whose name has been linked romantically to Mysliveček erroneously in earlier musicological literature.
 Her aria "Agitata in tanti affanni" was widely disseminated in late eighteenth-century aria collections.
+It was famed as a tour-de-force for sopranos due to the very high tessitura demanded in some of its passagework.